Iraq profile - media

-Iraqis can choose from among hundreds of publications and scores of radio and TV stations.
+There are hundreds of publications and scores of radio and TV stations.
+But political and security crises have resulted in an increasingly fractured media scene.

 Foreign broadcasters targeting Iraq include the BBC, Paris-based Monte Carlo Doualiya radio, and US-backed Al-Hurra TV, Radio Sawa and Radio Free Iraq.
 Many of them are available via local relays.
 The BBC is relayed in Baghdad and Basra.

-Up to 97% of homes have a satellite dish and there are more than 30 Iraq-facing satellite networks.
+Almost all homes have a satellite dish and there are dozens of Iraq-focused satellite TV networks.

-Iraq's internet penetration is the lowest in the region, according to OpenNet Initiative.
-There were 2.5 million users by December 2012 - around 8% of the population (InternetWorldStats.com).
-There is no official national filtering policy.
+Iraq's internet penetration is the lowest in the region.
+There were 2.7 million users by 2014, around 8% of the population (Internetlivestats.com).
+The most popular social media platform is Facebook.

 - Al-Sabah - sponsored by state-run Iraqi Media Network